Germs: Understand and protect against bacteria, viruses and infection

 Not all bacteria are harmful, and some bacteria that live in your body are helpful.
 For instance, Lactobacillus acidophilus — a harmless bacterium that resides in your intestines — helps you digest food, destroys some disease-causing organisms and provides nutrients.

 Many disease-causing bacteria produce toxins — powerful chemicals that damage cells and make you ill.
-Bacteria cause diseases such as:
+Other bacteria can directly invade and damage tissues.
+Some infections caused by bacteria include:

 - Strep throat